gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_5_AzureRTOS_and_Azure_IoT_Central/README.md

 ## Expected Behaviour

-1. Generate a **Button Pressed** event from the FreeRTOS application running on the Real-Time core.
+1. Generate a **Button Pressed** event from the Azure RTOS application running on the Real-Time core.

     * For Azure Sphere devices with the built-in buttons, press **Button A** to generate a **ButtonPressed** event.
     * For the Seeed Studio MT3620 Mini Dev Board, a **ButtonPressed** event is automatically generated every 10 seconds.